LLC for SaaS Startup 2026 | Best Structure | USLLCGlobal

 Most states offer statutory conversion (filing a conversion document with the Secretary of State) or you can form a new C-Corp and merge the LLC into it.
 Legal fees typically run $5,000-15,000.
 The process takes 2-4 weeks.
 This is a one-time cost when you actually need it — not an upfront cost "just in case."

-International SaaS Founders
+International SaaS founders

 If you are building a SaaS product from outside the United States, a Wyoming LLC gives you: